 We can definitely say that 5G does not cause or spread the virus.

-“This is an absurd theory,” said John Bucher, a senior fellow at the US National Toxicology Program, the United States Interdepartmental Health and Human Services Program, dedicated to testing and evaluating substances in our environment. - Every year you get a new strain of flu that spreads around.
-This is what viruses do - they mutate and move in this way, probably as long as life exists. ”
+“This is a ludicrous theory,” said John Bucher, a senior fellow at the National Toxicology Program, a US public health and human services interagency program dedicated to testing and evaluating substances in our environment. - Every year you get a new strain of flu that spreads around.
+This is what viruses do - mutate and move around in this way, probably for as long as life exists. "

-Coronavirus is a type of virus that is transmitted from person to person.
+Coronavirus is a type of virus that spreads from person to person.
 He does not travel on radio waves.
-You cannot get it from using your phone or watching TV - unless the phone or the remote control itself is contaminated with coronavirus.
+You can't get it from using your phone or watching TV - unless the phone itself or the remote is contaminated with the coronavirus.
 This new coronavirus belongs to the Coronaviridae family.
-It looks like serrated rings when viewed under an electron microscope, and is named after the spikes that form a halo or “crown” around its viral envelope.
+It looks like jagged rings when viewed under an electron microscope, and is named after the spines that form a halo or "crown" around its viral envelope.

 The theory of the connection of 5G and coronavirus concerns one aspect: COVID-19 came from China, because most 5G network towers are located there.

-“There seems to be no doubt that animals are the source of coronavirus, according to experts such as the World Health Organization and the Centers for Disease Control,” said CTIA, the industry-leading wireless communications trade association.
+“There seems to be no doubt that animals are the source of the coronavirus, according to experts such as the World Health Organization and the Centers for Disease Control,” says CTIA, the wireless communications industry trade association.

 This is not the first time that 5G has been the target of conspiracy theories.
 A television company funded by the Russian government, RT America, published a report a year ago, entitled “5G Wireless: A Dangerous Experiment on Humanity,” in which it tried to catch the fear of technology.